ucfopen/UDOIT/INSTALL.md

 UDOIT can be installed on your own existing servers with the following instructions.
 UDOIT is also available as a hosted and maintained product by [Cidi Labs](https://cidilabs.com).
 UDOIT is built using the [PHP Symfony Framework](https://symfony.com).

 ## System Requirements
+The system requirements depend on how you install UDOIT.
+If you use Docker, the host system doesn't require any additional software.

+### Docker Method
+* Docker
+* Docker Compose

+### Manual Installation Method
 * Apache or Nginx webserver
 * PHP 8.1+
 * MySQL, MariaDB or PostgreSQL